 To fix a 5xxx error, you need to solve the problem causing it on the server.
 This may require code debugging, configuration updates, or installation of new system components.
 We've put together recommendations for people facing HTTP 500 error that doesn't report a specific problem.

 The HTTP 500 response code doesn't indicate the actual problem, it just notifies you that something went wrong on the server.

-The task of fixing the Internal Server Error can be eased considerably by Microsoft Internet Information Services.
+The task of fixing the Internal Server Errors can be eased considerably by Microsoft Internet Information Services.
 This service specifies an error code in the form 500.xx, where the last two numbers indicate the detailed cause:

 500.13: The web server is overloaded.

 As the code 500 is a common problem identification, you can look for the cause of the error almost everywhere.
 Most often 500 server error means:

 - Incorrect permissions to files and folders of the site.